Audley’s 2016 charity of the year: Free The Children

 Arriving to Bogani, Kenya

 We arrived at Bogani after an overnight stay in Nairobi and a short light aircraft journey, from which we could see the vast plains of Kenya.
-After a spot of lunch it was time to venture out with our fellow ME to WE travellers.
+After a spot of lunch it was time to venture out with our fellow ME to WE travelers.

 Our first trip out of the camp was a real treat for Jake and Luke.
 We went to experience life at a local primary school.
 The first thing we saw was the old classroom, decayed and falling down.
 From the non-existent walls you could see the new brick classrooms, and it was here that Luke and Jake met children their own age.
 Although language was a barrier, a game of 'it' or 'tag' ensued with just the language of laughter necessary.